weleoka/sbstugby/README.md

 ### Notes and code issues
 Working after the ORM principles.
 Considering making a v2 of SBStugby not using ORM!

+Trouble with the longer queries and the tokens not being filled in by params arriving at the PDO->execute.

 ### License